What Causes Back Acne?

 If you develop a painful acne cyst on your back, the anti-inflammatory injection treatment can rapidly improve your symptoms in 1-2 days.

 Bacne keloid scarring can also be treated with anti-inflammatory injections, spaced 4 weeks apart to reduce the scar thickness and volume.

 How can I improve my acne scars?

 Acne scarring is an unfortunate consequence of acne.
 It often results from acne that has been left untreated and resultant damage done to the dermal layer of the skin.
 Severe forms of acne such as cystic acne have a much higher risk of scarring.

-There are many forms of acne scars, and Acne scar revision will depend on the type or types of acne scar you have.
+There are many forms of Acne Scars, and Acne scar revision will depend on the type or types of acne scar you have.

-Our clinic uses various techniques including chemical peels, subcision, surgery and fillers to resurface and correct acne scarring.
+Our clinic uses various techniques including chemical peels, subcision, lasers, surgery and fillers to resurface and correct acne scarring.

 - Lee JW, Yoo KH, Park KY, Han TY, Li K, Seo SJ, et al. Effectiveness of Conventional, Low-dose and Intermittent Oral Isotretinoin in the Treatment of Acne: A Randomized, Controlled Comparative study.
 Br J Dermatol.
 2010 Nov 29.